LINGuistLIU/fairseq_transformer_for_inflection/README.md

 ## Fairseq transformer for inflection

-To use the transformer model from Fairseq for inflection, you can preprocess your data, train the model, and generate and evaluate as the following steps:
+To use the transformer model from Fairseq for inflection, you can preprocess your data, train the model, and generate and evaluate by the following steps:

 ### Preprocess